shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 ## Conclusion

-Promises are one of the promising thing in JavaScript.
-ES6 supports promises natively.
-Promises were every developers dream thingy.
-You might find difficult at first time, but learning it will completely change your coding style.
-It's that powerful ..
+If you know the power of promises, you never go to callback hell.
+Now that ES6 have native implementation for promises.
+I would suggest to start writing your promises now itself; because, you might find it difficult for the first few times, but learning it will completely change your coding style.

+Thanks for reading !!!